 1. 藿香正气水 (the prescription with alcohol inside.
 People allergic to alcohol need to avoid.)

 Diarrhoea and the worry about dehydration

 Next, the common worry is that diarrhoea will cause dehydration.
 Dehydration is a small ‘loss’ compared to keeping actual bad bacteria in your system.
 Just remember to rehydrate after your diarrhoea spell.
 Drink warm water, avoid anything chilled, eat light food to lessen the load on your digestive system, and get good rest.

 Motion-sickness can be alleviated by pressing a magical acupoint!

 There’s one magical acupoint to massage when you can feel motion-sickness acting up.
 It’s called, 内关 (Nei Guan / PC6).
 To locate it, it’s 3 fingers’ combined width away from the base of your wrist, right in the middle of the 2 taut veins at the back of your hand.
-You can check google for 内关’s location.
+You can check any search engine for 内关’s location.

 Massaging 内关 acupoint should help to alleviate your unease from bumpy journeys or long car-rides.
 I tried this TCM tip on my eastern Bhutan road-trip two months ago, when car journeys could take more than 10 hours a day.
 It worked well.

 PS: If your motion-sickness is of cervical issues (your neck), which causes uneven muscular tension between both sides, this results in unequal oxygen and blood flow to your head, including unbalanced ear pressure – a common cause for motion-sickness.
 It will be good to get your neck issues treated properly before travelling.